 $ sudo yum install --assumeyes nodejs ########################## ============================================================================================== Package Arch Version Repository Size ============================================================================================== Installing: nodejs x86_64 1:6.14.3-1.el7 epel 4.7 M Installing for dependencies: http-parser x86_64 2.7.1-5.el7_4 base 28 k libuv x86_64 1:1.22.0-1.el7 epel 127 k npm x86_64 1:3.10.10-1.6.14.3.1.el7 epel 2.5 M Transaction Summary ============================================================================================== Install 1 Package (+3 Dependent packages) ##########################

-- Check installed node and npm version.
+- Check installed node version.

-$ node -v v6.14.3 $ npm -v 3.10.10
+$ node -v v6.14.3

-Mohd Shakir Zakaria is an experienced cloud architect with a strong development and open-source advocacy background.
-He boasts multiple certifications in AWS, Red Hat, VMware, ITIL, and Linux, underscoring his expertise in cloud architecture and system administration.
+Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
+Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.

 Comment anonymously.
 Login not required.